 In 2013, we executed a successful Kickstarter fundraising campaign to start an oral history archive for Detroit music online and in the city based on pre-existing recordings from Detroit’s music journalists.

-In 2014, we began acting as an independent 501(c)(3) and executed our first conference.
+In 2014, we began acting as an independent 501(c)(3) nonprofit and executed our first conference.

 In 2015, we accessioned the Graystone International Jazz Museum Collection, held our second conference, and moved our first exhibit space, office, and Vault into United Sound Systems Recording Studios.

-Updated Summer 2017
+Updated Fall 2017